Danny-Nunez/TD-Bad-Bank/README.md

 # Future Modifications

-One of the next milestones would be to add a database and make this app more secure.
+An upcoming objective is to incorporate a database into the application and enhance its security measures.

 # Getting Started with Create React App